maiha/rcm.cr/README.md

 - create : ADDSLOTS, MEET, REPLICATE
 - join   : just MEET and wait all nodes to join the cluster
+- forget : remove the node from cluster

 ### create : create cluster automatically